zonArt/openlp/documentation/manual/source/dualmonitors.rst

 From :guilabel:`Control Panel` select :guilabel:`Display`, or right click on a blank area of the desktop and select :guilabel:`Properties`.
 From the :guilabel:`Display Properties` window click on the :guilabel:`Settings` tab.
-Then click on the monitor that represents your projector and make sure you have checked :guilabel:`Extend my Windows desktop onto this monitor`.
+Click on the monitor that represents your projector and make sure you have checked :guilabel:`Extend my Windows desktop onto this monitor`.

 .. image:: pics/xpdisplaysettings.png